 Mitchell defends audits and litigates U.S. state and local tax matters before judicial courts and administrative tribunals around the country.
-He has secured favorable outcomes on cutting edge, precedential tax matters with successful arguments before state high courts, intermediate appellate courts, and trial courts on behalf of clients across a wide range of industries.
+He has successfully argued cutting edge, precedential tax matters before state high courts, intermediate appellate courts, and trial courts on behalf of clients obtaining favorable outcomes across a wide range of industries.

 He advises clients on all state and local income, gross-receipts, franchise, sales, use, excise, and miscellaneous taxes as well as myriad fees and unclaimed property obligations.
 He counsels clients on state and local aspects of sophisticated planning and transactional matters, such as acquisitions; dispositions; restructurings; and asset-based financing transactions, including inventory and off-take financing agreements.
 He has also successfully counseled individuals and estates regarding residency, domicile, and multistate taxability in audits and appeals.